 Low-Touch Economy: The New Normal for Restaurant Success

-As states look to reopen their economies, fast food and quick-service restaurants face the daunting task of meeting the needs of customers who have dramatically changed their behavior and preferences in response to the COVID-19 pandemic.
+Fast food and quick-service restaurants face the daunting task of meeting the needs of customers who have dramatically changed their behavior and preferences.

-It’s no surprise that consumers now clearly prefer low and zero contact interactions to ensure their safety, and recent data reveals not only the extent of this abrupt change in preferences but also highlights impactful trends that all brands need to consider seriously.
+It’s no surprise that consumers now clearly prefer low and zero contact interactions, and recent data reveals not only the extent of this abrupt change in preferences but also highlights impactful trends that all brands need to consider seriously.

-Many of the current changes in customer preferences will likely last for years – and may even become permanent.
+Many of the current changes in customer preferences will likely last for years — and may even become permanent.
 As a result, restaurants need to develop both short-term and long-term plans for responding to these trends.
 While these plans must be built on a low-touch customer experience, they must also include an off-premises strategy designed to optimize that experience.
-Brands that are the most successful in doing this will not only survive the current crisis but also thrive and gain market share over the coming years.
+Brands that are the most successful in doing this will thrive and gain market share over the coming years.

 Mobile Makes a Low-Touch Customer Interaction Possible

-The COVID-19 response is accelerating the trend toward mobile investments that was already present in the restaurant industry.
+COVID-19 accelerated the trend toward mobile investments that was already present in the restaurant industry.
 Studies conducted in 2019 revealed that 96 percent of Americans own a cellphone of some kind – with smartphone ownership at 81 percent – and that by 2025, over 70 percent of internet users will depend solely on their smartphones for access.

 Mobile makes it far easier for brands to interact with customers through contactless transactions that are safe for customers and employees.
 For instance, payment happens on mobile, eliminating the need to exchange physical money on-premise; menu selection happens on mobile, in the comfort of one’s home; ordering on mobile, limits exposure inside restaurants; understanding mobile location makes for an efficient and time-saving trip for the customer at curbside pickup and drive-thru.